 The final step in the Replenishment setup process is to create scripts for your product line/warehouses.
+Each product line you wish to review must have at least one script assigned to it.
 These scripts pull together all the various information from the replenishment definitions and tell the system when and how to run the replenishment calculations.